aimiliavaitsi/PowerBIDashboards/README.md

 ### 3. SLA Compliance & Ticket Performance Dashboard

 📈 Overview: A comprehensive dashboard that provides insights into SLA compliance and ticket performance.
-This project involved practicing Power Query to clean and transform data (e.g., splitting columns, adding conditional columns, merging columns), as well as extensive DAX use to create a calendar, dynamic titles and descriptions, and calculated fields.
-Parameter fields were also incorporated for better data exploration.
+This project involved practicing:

+-Power Query to clean and transform data (e.g., splitting columns, adding conditional columns, merging columns)

+-Extensive DAX use to create a calendar, dynamic titles and descriptions, and calculated fields.

+-Parameter fields were also incorporated for better data exploration.

 ### 4. Sales Performance Dashboard with Advanced Features
 📊 Overview: This sales dashboard demonstrates the use of Power Query for data cleaning and transformation, including normalization and de-normalization of data and the creation of relational tables.
 The project also showcases:

 -Creation of hierarchies for drill-down functionality.

 -Parameters for dynamically changing filters and rankings.

 -DAX for measuring KPIs and creating a calendar table.

 -Conditional formatting for highlighting key insights.

 -Dynamic tooltips for enhanced user interactivity and contextual insights.

 ### 📥 How to Use the Files:
 For interactivity: Download the .pbix file and open it with Power BI Desktop.